mehulagg/gitlab_test/doc/install/README.md

 today on GitLab.com.
 The Helm charts are recommended for those who are familiar with Kubernetes.

+## System Architecture

+Before you install GitLab, you should
+[define your target architecture](system_architecture/index.md).
+To decide on a system architecture that suits your needs, you'll need to take into account the number of users you will support and your availability requirements.
+Though scaling and availability are related concepts, a configuration can successfully scale without the complexity and costs of full HA (high availability).

 ## Requirements

 Before installing GitLab, it is of critical importance to review the system [requirements](requirements.md).
 The system requirements include details on the minimum hardware, software, database, and additional requirements to support GitLab.